 Auditor’s Report to the Shareholders of ABC Company

-We have audited the accompanying balance sheet of ABC Company as at 31 December 20X1, and the related statements of income and cash flows for the year then ended.
+We have audited the accompanying balance sheet of ABC Company as of 31 December 20X1, and the related statements of income and cash flows for the year then ended.
 These financial statements are the responsibility of the company’s management.
-Our responsibility is to express an opinion on these financial statements based on our audit
+Our responsibility is to express an opinion on these financial statements based on our audit.

-In out opinion, the financial statements give a true and fair view of (or present fairly, in all material respects) the financial position of the company as at 31 December 20X1, and of the results of its operations and its cash flows for the year then ended in accordance with International Accounting Standards (or title of national standards used) and comply with ( title of relevant statute or law)
+In our opinion, the financial statements give a true and fair view of (or present fairly, in all material respects) the financial position of the company as of 31 December 20X1 and of the results of its operations and its cash flows for the year then ended in accordance with International Accounting Standards (or title of national standards used) and comply with (title of relevant statute or law):